next-exp/sw-docs/docs/source/prodflow.rst

   .. image:: images/prodflow_TWF_pmaps.png
     :width: 850

-From this point on, the same production flow than data is used in simulations (see imagen from Data section).
+From this point on, the same production flow than data is used in simulations (see image from Data section).

 .. note::
   For simulations, there is not distinction between Trigger 1 or 2 to transform NEXUS files into **pmaps**.